kevoreilly/CAPEv2/docs/book/src/usage/rooter.rst

 In particular, the ``rooter`` helps CAPE out with running network-related commands to provide **per-analysis routing** options.
-For more information on that, please refer to the :ref:`routing` document.
+For more information on that, please refer to the :ref:`../installation/host/routing` document.
 CAPE and the ``rooter`` communicate through a UNIX socket for which the ``rooter`` makes sure that CAPE can reach it.